Bassett Furniture Industries (NASDAQ:BSET) Raised to “B” at TheStreet

-TheStreet upgraded shares of Bassett Furniture Industries (NASDAQ:BSET – Get Rating) from a c+ rating to a b rating in a research report report published on Friday, TheStreetRatingsTable reports.
+Bassett Furniture Industries (NASDAQ:BSET – Get Rating) was upgraded by analysts at TheStreet from a “c+” rating to a “b” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-Separately, StockNews.com raised shares of Bassett Furniture Industries from a buy rating to a strong-buy rating in a report on Monday, July 4th.
+Separately, StockNews.com raised shares of Bassett Furniture Industries from a “buy” rating to a “strong-buy” rating in a research report on Monday, July 4th.

 About Bassett Furniture Industries